*Updated September 27, 2022

 Another promising transition into a sustainable energy source is offshore wind farms.

-“The offshore wind might be the single biggest lever we can pull to reduce greenhouse gas emissions and grow the economy at the same time...” declares Elizabeth Turnbull Henry.
+“The offshore wind might be the single biggest lever we can pull to reduce greenhouse gas emissions and grow the economy at the same time...” highlights Elizabeth Turnbull Henry.

-From being considered an expensive operation only a decade ago, the full switch from fossil fuels towards onshore and offshore wind nowadays seems like a matter of time.
-The numbers associated with offshore wind farms are staggering—6 gigawatts (GW) of turbines were installed in 2019, taking the global total to 29GW.
-The industry is now targeting 190GW by 2030.
+From being considered an expensive operation only a decade ago, the full switch from fossil fuels to onshore and offshore wind nowadays seems like a matter of time.
+The numbers associated with offshore wind farms are staggering.
+Namely, 6 gigawatts (GW) of turbines were installed in 2019, taking the global total to 29GW.
+These numbers are estimated to reach 190GW by 2030.

-The actualization of onshore and offshore wind farms is mainly due to our long-term imperative to decarbonize energy systems.
-However, those solutions offer a whole range of rational benefits, available right now.
+The actualization of onshore and offshore wind farms is mainly due to the long-term imperative to decarbonize energy systems.
+However, those solutions offer a whole range of rational benefits.

 First of all, the technologies these energy systems use are proven.
-It drives local economic growth and it can safely coexist with other ocean uses we value.
+They drive local economic growth and can safely coexist with other ocean technology.
 The best part?
-It is a lot cheaper than energy produced using fossil fuels.
-And, it is a lot cheaper than it was already.
+The energy they produce is significantly more cost-effective than the one produced via fossil fuels.

 However, probably the single most exciting thing about it is its potential to be integrated with other developing industries, such as green hydrogen manufacturing.